 - Electrical burns

 - Foot and toe injuries

 Can I Sue My Employer For A Construction Site Injury?

-However, unlike other states, Texas does not require an employer to have workers' compensation coverage.
+However, unlike other states, Texas does not require an employer to have workers’ compensation coverage.
 A Texas employer that “opts out” is considered a “non-subscriber” and can be sued directly by an injured worker.
-Certain legal defenses, such as assumption of the risk, contributory negligence, and co-worker negligence are not available to a non-subscriber employer in an on-the-job injury case.
+Certain legal defenses, such as the assumption of the risk, contributory negligence, and co-worker negligence are not available to a non-subscriber employer in an on-the-job injury case.

 You should immediately contact the Houston, TX Construction Site Injury Lawyers at Hernandez Sunosky, LLP to understand your legal options.
 We will investigate your accident and determine if you have a viable legal claim against your employer.
 Call us at 713.981.4100.